 BIOS Settings for Bare Metal Instances

-When you create a bare metal compute instance, you can optionally configure advanced BIOS settings that let you optimize performance and reduce licensing costs.
-For example, you can disable simultaneous multithreading, create an instance with some of the cores disabled, optimize the NUMA settings, and so on.
+When you create a bare metal compute instance, you can optionally configure advanced BIOS settings that let you optimize performance.
+For example, you can disable simultaneous multithreading to optimize the NUMA settings.

 These settings are for advanced users.